kubeshop/kusk-gateway/docs/local-installation.md

 Next we setup all components and Kusk Gateway

-Commands below will configure necessary cluster component such as Jetstack Cert-Manager for webhooks configuration and MetalLB that is needed to finish the configuration of the Service with the type **LoadBalancer**.
+Commands below will configure necessary cluster component such as MetalLB that is needed to finish the configuration of the Service with the type **LoadBalancer**.

 After that we'll install the Kusk Gateway and the "default" Envoy Fleet (LoadBalancer) in the recommended **kusk-system** namespace with Helm.